 Does anyone in north Tokyo have any information about what this relates to?
 Is it street art?
 Corporate?
 Related to something else entirely?
 Seems to be on an abandoned building, and very strange indeed.
 Only really visible from an observatory on the 17th floor of a building beside Oji station.

-Categories: Tokyo Days
+Categories: Daily Life in Tokyo

 Maybe so, maybe not.
 Don’t sweat the small stuff.
 There once was a village that had among its people a very wise old man.
 The villagers trusted this man to provide them answers to their questions and concerns.
 One day, a farmer from the village went to the wise man and said in a frantic tone, “Wise man, help me.
 A horrible thing has happened.
 My ox has died and I have no animal to help me plow my field! […]